 Nutritional advice for healthy, happy cats

-This innate ability can be found in the cat’s desert origins.
-Due to the lack of water sources in deserts, cats needed to preserve liquids gleaned through their food, which comprised small prey.
+Cats come from the desert and the lack of water sources meant they needed to preserve liquids gleaned from their food intake, consisting of small prey.

-Nutrition based solely on dry foods, even if with an abundance of water sources available, often does not prove to be effective in maintaining a cat’s hydration levels.
-Over time, a cat’s sedentary lifestyle – given its lack of need to get food or escape from predators – coupled with other predisposing factors, can lead to health issues such as renal problems or cystitis, etc.
+There are several available solutions encouraging a cat to drink but the most effective one is providing wet food.
+Nutritional routines based on dry food alone are often inadequate in maintaining a cat’s hydration levels.
+Over time, a cat’s sedentary lifestyle coupled with other predisposing factors, can lead to health issues such as renal problems or cystitis, etc.

-The small prey a cat hunts and eats in the wild ensures high protein consumption and keeps the cat in good condition.
-The intake of animal proteins for a cat is indispensable as it has a reduced ability to synthesize amino acids (protein components) from non animal proteins.
-Animal proteins are therefore essential for its survival and to prevent the development of serious illnesses.
+The intake of animal proteins for a cat is indispensable as their bodies are less able to process amino acids (protein components) from non-animal proteins.
+Animal proteins are therefore essential for their survival and preventing illness.

 How can we help our cat?